-Here's a look at (most of) the Curiosity Classes (breakout sessions) that will take place at curious.church.
-Our hope is to have over 50 options!
+Here's a look at the Curiosity Classes (breakout sessions) that will take place at curious.church.

 God created each of us to be unique.
 Why, then, do we assume that we are all on the same spiritual path to forming our faith?
 Come and learn how we can connect with differing spiritual needs as we grow in faith.
 Learn how we can meet the diverse needs of all of our people as we worship, grow in knowledge and deepen a spiritual connection with God.
 A bonus will be experiencing prayer in all eight intelligences.